Craswer/PhpNetworkLprPrinter/README.md

 	$array_debug = $lpr->getDebug();

-This function return an array with the following structure:
+This function returns an array with the following structure:

 	Array
 	(